sgryphon/csharp-layout/ReadMe.md

 Templates for configuration file layout in Rider and Resharper (R#).

+To configure this in Rider (version 2021.3), the setting is in File > Settings, then Editor > Code Style > C#, on the File Layout tab (far right), then the General tab.
+Just paste the raw contents of the file (I usually use csharp-layout-stylecop.xml) into the setting.

 Layouts are provided for both Style Cop analyser order, and the .NET API documentation order.